atifrahman/HAWK/README.md

 by a space.
 The integer representation is given by using 0 for 'A', 1 for 'C', 2 for 'G' and 3 for 'T'.

-k-mer counting can be done using JELLYFISH v2, or a modified version of JELLYFISH v1 provided in the 'supplements/' folder with HAWK.
+k-mer counting can be done using a modified version of the tool JELLYFISH v1 provided in the 'supplements/' folder with HAWK (modifications shown in `supplements/dump_numeric.patch`).
 All of the steps mentioned above can be performed by installing this version of JELLYFISH and then running the script 'countKmers' in supplements with necessary modifications.